-The Foundation has \$1,460,790,000 of financial assets available within one year of the balance sheet date to meet cash needs for general expenditure.
-None of the financial assets are subject to donor restrictions that make them unavailable for general expenditure within one year of the statements of financial position date.
+The Foundation has \$1,060,599,000 of financial assets available within one year of the statement of financial position date to meet cash needs for general expenditure.
+None of the financial assets are subject to donor restrictions that make them unavailable for general expenditure within one year of the statement of financial position date.
 The Foundation maintains a policy of structuring its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
 In addition, the Foundation invests cash in excess of daily requirements in short-term investments.